 Click to ENLARGE Click to ENLARGE Click to ENLARGE Click to ENLARGE

-[This article appears to have been quicly written by one person and quickly edited by another, with neither doing much fact checking.
+[This erroneous article is not about "Jumpers."
+It appears to have been quickly written by one person and edited by another, with neither doing much fact checking.
 Some topics are over reported, like the neighborhood location which could be better explained with a map.
-Other parts are scant, like the description of the prayer service; or omitted, like diet, pacifism, .
-The most obvious blunder is showing www.molokanS.org 3 times on photo credits, instead of www.molokanE.org.
+Other parts are scant, like the description of the prayer service; or omitted, like diet and pacifism.
+An obvious blunder is showing www.molokanS.org 3 times on photo credits, instead of www.molokanE.org.
 References for 3 editorial comments are lacking.
-Whether Doukhbors are actually in "Gand Junction" without a state (Colorado?), was not checked.
+Whether Doukhobors are actually in "Grand Junction" without showing the state (Colorado?), was not checked.
 It should be "Grand Forks, B.C."
-Since this series is about "Sectarians in America", the sects of Molokans, Doukhboors and Sabbatarians would be much better covered in separate articles, or in one article about Russian "Spiritual Christians" in America.
-The distinction between Jumper and Molokan sects is not clear and the terms used as synonyms.
-The history of Jumpers is scant.
+Since this series is about "Sectarians in America", the Russian sectarian Molokane, Pryguny, Doukhobors (Dukhoborsty) and Sabbatarians (Subbotniki) would be much better covered in separate articles, or in one article about Russian "Spiritual Christians" in America or North America, and each covered in a section.
+The distinction between Dukh-i-zhiznik, Prygun Jumper and Molokan sects is not clear and the terms erroneously used as synonyms.
+The history of Pryguny Jumpers is scant.
 More source material and notes should have been cited, as in Scott's: "The Pilgrims of Russian-town Seventy Years Later."
 More comments follow in the article below and at the end.]

-Click to ENLARGEThe first group of [Jumpers] Molokans, who came here in 1905 [some date this as 1904, Ed.], settled around Bethlehem Institute on Vignes Street.
-When others came, a few bought homes along Clarence and Utah Streets [The Flats].
+Click to ENLARGEThe first group of Spiritual Christians Molokans, who came here in 1905 [some date this as 1904, Ed.], settled around Bethlehem Institute on Vignes Street.
+When others came, a few bought homes along Clarence and Utah Streets.
 Then the settlement grew in the district situated between Boyle Avenue on the east and the Los Angeles River on the west, and between Aliso Street on the north and Seventh Street on the south.
 Recently there has been a new settlement made along what is known as Salt Lake Terrace several blocks east of the larger colony.
 On that street are located many of the somewhat better homes.
-In a hollow south of Stephenson Avenue and east of Mott Street, there is a group of about sixty houses occupied by Russians only [Karakala].
+In a hollow south of Stephenson Avenue [renamed Whittier Boulevard in 1922] and east of Mott Street, there is a group of about sixty houses occupied by Russians only [called Karakala by locals].

-[In the photo right showing relatives who scouted North America for immigration sites, Vasili (William) Halopoff was the first and only Molokan know to have enlisted in the Canadian Expeditionary Forces (army) in World War One.
+[In the photo right showing relatives who scouted North America about 1900 for immigration sites.
+Vasili (William) Halopoff was the first and only Molokan known to have enlisted in the Canadian Expeditionary Forces (army) in World War One.
+He wrote his religion as "Brotherhood" with no space to add "of Spiritual Christians."
 He was reported missing in action December 10, 1917.
-Though claiming to be pacifists, more Jumpers and Molokans enlisted in WWII than registered as Conscientious Objectors (but about half served as non-combatants), and Jumpers who avoided the military furing WWII by performing Alternate Service in CO camps, failed pay the nearly half (46%) of their camp fees, defaulting on $17,000 in debt in 1944.
-No serious effort has been made to reimburse the Society of Friends (Quakers) and Mennonites who opeared the camps.]
+Though claiming to be pacifists, more Spiritual Christians enlisted in WWII than registered as Conscientious Objectors (but about half served as non-combatants); and Dukh-i-zhizniki who avoided the military during WWII by performing Alternate Service in CO camps, failed pay nearly half (46%) of their camp fees, defaulting on $17,000 in debt in 1944.
+They made no effort to reimburse the Society of Friends (Quakers) and Mennonites who operated the camps though one, Alex Shubin, often asked members to collectively pay the shameful bill.]

 Sectarian Emigration from Russia.

-Click to ENLARGETo understand the Russians in Los Angeles, it is necessary to consider briefly their historical backgrounds.
+Click to ENLARGETo understand these immigrants from Russia Russians in Los Angeles, it is necessary to consider briefly their historical backgrounds.
 During the reign of Alexis Michaelovitch, second ruler of the Romanoff family — 1645-1676 — Nicon [Nikon], at that time patriarch of the Russian Greek-Catholic Church, investigated and decided to change the liturgy.
 While the ruling house accepted these changes and formally adopted this type of worship as the stat religion, there were many dissenters who would not submit to the dictates of the government in matters of religion.
-The dissenters were continually presecuted or banished, and were greatly disstisatisfied with the bureaucratic institutions, with the hypocrisy of the priesthood, and with the forms of their worship, the numbers who sought other types of relition that would satisfy their deep religioous feelings constantly grew.
+The dissenters were continually persecuted or banished, and were greatly dissatisfied with the bureaucratic institutions, with the hypocrisy of the priesthood, and with the forms of their worship, the numbers who sought other types of religion that would satisfy their deep religious feelings constantly grew.

 Prominent among the religious sects that developed, were the Dukhobors [Doukhobors], the Molokans, and the Subotniks [Subbotniks].
-The last-mentioned are Russians who have embraced the Jewish faith.
-This result was not through influence exerted on the part of Jews, however, because the Jews do not have any form of mission work for the purpose of conversion to judaism, nor were there any Jews living in that part of Russia where these religious sects developed.
-The Subbotniks embraced judaism as a result of reading the Old Testament.
+The last-mentioned are different sects in Russia Russians who have variously adapted characteristics similar to embraced the Jewish faiths.
+This result was not through influence exerted on the part of Jews, however, because the Jews do not have any form of mission work for the purpose of conversion to Judaism, nor were there any Jews living in that part of Russia where these religious sects developed.
+The Subbotniks embraced Judaism as a result of reading the Old Testament.
+[See a 2014 book review about the origin of Subbotniki: Origin of Sects in Old Russia Explained : Credit or blame Peter the Great.]

 The name "Molokan, derived from the word "moloko" which means milk, was first applied to them in 1765 by a religious sect in the Government of Tambov.
 This name was applied because of the fact that the Molokans drink milk every day in the week, while the Greek Catholics abstain from it on Wednesdays and Fridays, which are fast days for them.

-[The Shubin congregation (photo right) is the most extreme Maksimist of all Jumper congregations in America.
-The photo was taken in the "Flats", on Clarence Street, south of First Street.]
+[The prayer house (photo right) was occupied by a congregation founded by prophet E.G. Klubnikin, was the most zealous of the Dukh-i-zhiznik congregations, and today is divided into 5-7 branches.
+The photo was taken in the "Flat(s)", on Clarence Street, south of First Street.]

-The beginning of the Russo-Japanese War inaugurated a new era of persecutions for the sectarians in southeastern Russia.
-They were compelled to go to war.
+The beginning of the Russo-Japanese War [1904-1905] inaugurated a new era of persecutions for the sectarians in southeastern Russia.
+They were compelled to go to war and pay war tax.
 Though many were capable of occupying high military positions, they were prevented from so doing and were put to the most menial work.
 They also suffered all kinds of insults at the instigation of government officials.
 They were not permitted to go anywhere without passports — and passports were not granted them.
 It is therefore not surprising that these people became disgusted with conditions such as they experienced, and longed to leave the country.

 Occupations

-Click to ENLARGEOf all the Russians in this city, about 75 per cent of the working men were employed in lumber yards up to the outbreak of the war.
+Click to ENLARGEOf all the immigrants from Russia Russians in this city, about 75 per cent of the working men were employed in lumber yards up to the outbreak of the war.
+[Russian-born P.A.
+Demens owned one of the larges lumber yards, and invited his country men to Los Angeles.]
 Then the majority entered the ship-building industry.
 About 10 per cent own and drive their own teams, and work by the day in hauling produce and other commodities.
 About 2 per cent are engaged in running little grocery stores and butcher shops, which are patronized by their own people.
 The remainder — about 13 per cent — are employed in various ways, e. g., in the metal trades, automobile shops, planing mills, fruit canneries.
 The last-mentioned occupations are followed by the younger men of the community, who have had some schooling but who left school as soon as the law permitted them to do so.

 It is the usual thing among the Russians for the married women to work.
 The young women are employed chiefly in laundries.
 Girls who have attended school and have learned the English language, work in the biscuit factories which are in the neighborhood.
 A small number of girls work in a candy factory on Utah Street.
 The older women work in fruit canneries or do housework by the day.
 Though many of the girls who have been to school for several years, could do other work and perhaps earn more money, the parents are anxious to have them work near home and among their own people.
 Clerking or office work might cause the girls to become "Americanized" quickly and to this the older people object.

-The religion of the Molokans sprang from that of the Dukhobors.
+The religion of the Molokans (1765) sprang from the same origin as that of the Dukhobors (1785) — from ikonobory, khristovoverei and their precursors.
 Both these sects are opposed to war.
 They believe in no earthly representatives of God.
 The Molokans have no ministers or church dignitaries of any kind.
 They have no rules or traditions as to who shall be their religious advisers.
 Their pastors are not ordained, do not receive compensation, and are not dependent upon the approval of the community.
 Their authority prevails only at prayer meetings, marriage ceremonies, and funeral services.
 It may be said that the Molokan religion has little definite form.
 It is systemless.
 Many of its phases are exceedingly crude.
 It is incoherent and inconsistent.
 Like the orthodox Jews, the Molokans abstain from eating pork and are supposed to slaughter their beef in a certain manner.

-There are at present seven churches in the Russian settlement.
+There are at present seven diaspora Dukh-i-zhiznik meeting halls churches in east Los angles County the Russian settlement , and more are dispersed in the Central Valley, central Oregon, and Australia.
+[See map.]
 These are simply very large rooms in which church services are conducted.
-During holidays, some private homes are also used for religious services.
-The Priguni [Pryguny = Jumpers in Russian] conduct their prayers in a unique manner.
-All pray aloud for some time, until one feels that the "spirit" has entered into him, when in a trance-like manner he comes to the center of the place of worship.
-The praying goes on in a sing-song loud tone of voice until one by one, every person feels the "spirit" within him....
+All have kitchens for meal preparation.
+During holidays, some Small congregations use private homes for meetings are also used for religious services.
+The Dukh-i-zhizniki Priguni conduct their prayers in a unique manner only in the Russian language.
+Typically, after formal prayer rituals, many sing All pray aloud for some time, until one feels that the "spirit" has entered into him, when in a trance-like manner he comes to the center of the place of worship.
+The praying goes on in a sing-song loud tone of voice until one by one, every person feels the "spirit" within him by raising both hands and/or jumping ....

 Abridged from: Studies in Sociology, SOCIOLOGICAL MONOGRAPH NO. 11.
 Vol. III MARCH 1918 No. 3.
 EDITED BY EMORY S. BOGARDUS, Department of Sociology.
 University of Southern California, Originally published by the University of Southern California Press.
 Los Angeles, California.
-For the complete text, please visit: http://www.archive.org/stream/russiansinlosang0lso ko/russiansinlosang01soko_dj vu.txt [The complete origiinal 1918 document is online in 6 formats on the Text Archive, and on Google Books in Sociology and social research, Volumes 1-5.]
+For the complete text, please visit: http://www.archive.org/stream/russiansinlosang0lso ko/russiansinlosang01soko_dj vu.txt [The complete original 1918 document is online in 6 formats on the Text Archive, and on Google Books in Sociology and social research, Volumes 1-5.
+See the report updated and corrected: The Russians in Los Angeles by Lillian Sokoloff, 1918.]

-Click to ENLARGEWhile there are still numerous groups in the U.S. and in Canada that are direct descendants of the Molokan and Doukhabor [Doukhobor] sects, their influence may well have been enormous on what is today generally referred to as Pentecostalism.
+Click to ENLARGEWhile there are still numerous groups in the U.S. and in Canada that are direct descendants of the Molokan and Doukhabor [Doukhobor] sects, their influence may have had a minor impact well have been enormous on what is today generally referred to as Pentecostalism.
+[Only the Pryguny in Los Angeles interacted with charismatic Pentecostals before 1928 at the Apostolic Faith Mission (Azusa Street Revival).
+After 1928 a few choirs organized by Dukh-i-zhiznik singer John Slevcove sang on Aimee McPherson's radio program at Angeles Temple; and, she visited the Armenian Apostolic Church (Pentecostal, Breed St. at 6th St.), which separated from the Armenian Prygun faith.]

-It is an established fact that many of the Russian Molokans [Jumpers] became a part of the Azusa Street Revival, but it remains a mystery as to whether they were converts or, after a fashion, the founders.
+It is an established fact that some many of the Pryguny from Russia Russian Molokans became a part of the Azusa Street Revival, but it remains a mystery as to whether they were converts or, after it began a fashion, the founders.

-• The proper historical label of "Spiritual Christian Jumpers" was never used in this article.
+• The proper historical label of Dukhovnye khristiane pryguny (Spiritual Christian Jumpers) was never used in this article.

-• The photo (above) of the "world-wide Molokan Center" is outside the theme, mislabled, and misleading.
-This Russian Molokan organization is called Союз духовных христиан—молокан (СДКМ, website: SDKM.ru), Souiz dukhovnykh kristiane—molokan, Union of Spiritual Christian Molokans (USCM) — the "Molokan Center" in short.
-American Jumper-S&L-users, the subject of this article, do not support or recognize Russian Molokans, and generally consider themselves spiritually superior to Molokans.
-Many other photos of Jumper-S&L-users in the Former Soviet Union could have been used, to not confuse the two sects.
+• The photo (above) of the "world-wide Molokan Center" is outside the theme, mislabeled, and misleading.
+This Russian Molokan organization is called Союз духовных христиан—молокан (СДКМ, website: SDKM.ru), Souiz dukhovnykh khristian—molokan, Union of Spiritual Christian Molokans (USCM) — "Molokan Center" in short.

-• Documentation of Jumpers attending the Azusa Street Revival are scant (4 count), and should be another article.
+• Historic documentation of Pryguny attending the Azusa Street Revival is scant (4 count), and should be another article.
+There is very little documentation about the interaction because zealots attacked inter-denominational fellowship as heresy and anyone who tried to document it.

-• The conclusion that American Jumpers were "converts" to the Azusa Street Revival may apply only to the Armenian-Jumpers, because they adapted the label Pentecosts, and indirectly to many individual Jumpers who abandoned their Russian religious heritage, ethnic labels, and avoided the zealous and uneducated to intermarry and/or melt into America and English-speaking churches.
+• The conclusion that American Pryguny were "converts" to the Azusa Street Revival may apply only to a few Armenian-Jumpers, because they later adapted the label Pentecosts; and indirectly to individual Pryguny who abandoned their Russian heritage faiths and labels, and avoided the zealous and uneducated to intermarry and/or melt into America and English-speaking churches.
 Some changed their Russian last name.
-Many chose American churches with a similar Protestant theology, like Vineyard, EV Free, ....
-More than half (estimates up to 90%) of the descendants of Jumpers and Molokans in America have joined or primarily attend other faith churches.
-Some are duo-faith — paying dues in a Jumper-S&L-user congregation and/or cemetery, while attending (even baptized in) an American church.
-Faking alliance with the Jumpers allows one to avoid discrimination by zealous Jumpers while participating in family Jumper religious events, like funerals, weddings, and holidays.
-One Vineyard church in Whittier, California, reportedly had as many as 40% of its attendance from descendants of Jumpers.
-Conversion of sectarian descendants should be another article.
+Many chose American churches with a similar Protestant theology, like Vineyard, E.V.
+Free, ....
+More than half (estimates up to 90%) of the descendants of Spiritual Christian in America have joined or primarily attend other faith churches.
+Some are duo-faith — paying dues in a Dukh-i-zhiznik congregation and/or cemetery, while attending (even baptized in) an "American" faith.
+Faking alliance with the Dukh-i-zhizniki allows one to avoid discrimination by the most zealous while participating in family funerals, weddings, and holidays.
+One Vineyard church in Whittier, California, reportedly had as many as 40% of its attendance from descendants of Dukh-i-zhizniki.
+Conversion of sectarian descendants should be another article, about which there is very little documentation.

-• There has never been any previous suggestion or documentation that Jumpers were the "founders" of American Pentecostalism or that their "influence ... [was] enormous ... [on] ...
+• There has never been any previous suggestion or documentation that Pryguny were the "founders" of American Pentecostalism or that their "influence ... [was] enormous ... [on] ...
 Pentecostalism" as stated in the article, though many joined and contributed.
-A well-known example is Demos Shakarian, who descended from Armenian-Jumpers, founded the Full Gospel Business Men's Fellowship International (FGBMFI), and publishing the best-seller: The Happiest People on Earth.
-Several lesser renown Jumper descendants have become ministers in new-world congregations (John Michael Novikoff, David Joseph Shinen), and many have taken leadership positions (deacons, board members, teachers, newsletter editors, financial supporters, and missionaries).
+The best example is Demos Shakarian, who descended from Armenian-Pryguny, founded the Full Gospel Business Men's Fellowship International (FGBMFI), and published: The Happiest People on Earth.
+Shakarian first hosted Oral Roberts Ministries in the Los Angeles area in the 1950s.
+Several lesser renown Prygun descendants have become ministers or missionaries in their new-world non-pentecostal congregations (John Michael Novikoff, Dr. William John Samarin (Grace Brethren), David Joseph Shinen, Jim Klubnik, Steve Bogdanov (The Temple), etc), and some probably have taken leadership positions (deacons, board members, teachers, newsletter editors, financial supporters, and missionaries), but there is no documentation about this history, and their impact on Pentecostalism is very minor, compared to Shakarian's.